Giftbit/lightrail-stripe-integration-sample-webapp/README.md

 # Lightrail Stripe Sample Web App
 This project demonstrates how to use Lightrail's Drop-in Gift Card components.
-See our [documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/drop-in-gift-cards.md#drop-in-gift-cards) for a quick overview.
+See our Drop-in Gift Card [documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/drop-in-gift-cards.md#drop-in-gift-cards) for a quick overview.

-It uses Mustache templates and language-specific libraries for Lightrail and Lightrail-Stripe
+This demo is implemented in 2 environments: NodeJS and PHP.
+(Ruby and Java examples are coming soon.)
+Each environment uses language-specific libraries for Lightrail and Lightrail-Stripe that we strongly recommend.
+Common display code is rendered using Mustache templates, but any similar technology will do.

 ## Configuring
 This demo needs details about your Stripe and Lightrail accounts to run.